harilvfs/dwm/README.md

 ## **Configuration Files**
 Preconfigured package settings are included in this repository under the `config` folder.

-- **Usage**:
+- **Usage**

-> [!NOTE]
-> If you don’t have your own preconfigured setup, it is recommended to use the provided configs for better alignment with the DWM patches.

   - Copy the configuration files to `~/.config`:
     ```bash
     cp -r config/* ~/.config/
     ```

+> [!NOTE]
+> If you don’t have your own preconfigured setup, it is recommended to use the provided configs for better alignment with the DWM patches.

 <br>